lxhan/void/README.md

 chmod +x pkg.sh
 ./pkg.sh
 ```
-**Attention!** `pkg.sh` contains only 2 commands: `xbps-install -Syu` and `xbps-install -S ...packages`.
-You can remove all packages under `#optional` or add more.
+**Attention!** `pkg.sh` contains only 2 commands: `xbps-install -Syu` and `xbps-install -Sy ...packages`.
+You can remove packages you don't need or add more.
 Script is only a shortcut so you don't have to type package names.

 # Fonts